IATI/IATI-Developer-Documentation/tools-generic.rst

 * Some servers block wget's user agent.
 A different user agent can be supplied with -U, but I've also had these blocked.

+* Older versions of wget (e.g. 1.13.4) do not timeout properly if the connection hangs during the SSL/TLS certificate handshake.
+Additionally, even in the newest versions of wget, timeout behaviour varies depending on that SSL/TLS library is linked against.
+For timeouts during the handshake, the flag `--read-timeout` is needed if wget is linked against OpenSSL, whereas `--connect-timeout` is needed if wget is linked against GNUTLS.

 BaseX
 -----